Welcome to 101. Below is a short summary of what we're building and where we're headed.

-Our beta community includes hundreds of organizations who've collectively issued over 20,000 badges.
+Our beta community includes hundreds of organizations who've collectively issued over 150,000 badges to over 100,000 users.
 Some of those communities include:

 We plan to extend our product to accomodate various other styles of online education.
 After our micro course format is fully finished, we'll move on to video series and blog posts.
 We'll also add additional forms of assessments including multi-select and open-text entry.